PJXIO-Dev/cv-ANPR-system/README.md

 - Prints plate predictions (text + confidence) to stdout.
 - Writes an annotated copy when `--output` is provided.
+- Terminal logs report whether the detector is running on GPU or CPU and which OCR backend is active (including GPT fallback status).

 ### Video/camera mode